bitmap/fp/README.md

 ## indexOf

-Returns index if item in the list. `indexOf` args are curried.
+Returns first index of item in the list. `indexOf` args are curried.

 ```js
 indexOf(value, list)